Research-Squirrel-Engineers/DGUF_PointSamplingTool/Review_Draft.md

 #### Data ingest, interoperability and programming interfaces

 Every dataformat supported in QGIS can be read in.
 Still, matching the task it is supposed to perform, only point feature (no multipoints) can serve as input layers.
-The results of the process are outputed as Geopackage (dgpk) by default, csv and shapefile are offered as well.
+The results of the process are output as Geopackage (dgpk) by default, csv and shapefile are offered as well.

 The QGIS plugin does not offer a batch process.
 The input data and the parameters have to be manually chosen via the GUI.
 As stated in the context of the usability of the GUI this is a disadvantage.

-The plugin support the QGIS processing API, which allows this plugin to be integrated into other QGIS (batch) proccessing tasks.
+The plugin supports the QGIS processing API, though, which allows this plugin to be integrated into other QGIS (batch) proccessing tasks.

 ### Developer perspective

 From the perspective of a developer whose intention it is to modify and/or extend the software, several crucial things are important and also met by the software we are reviewing.
 At first, we need to remark that an extension of the software is enabled by the software being published on Github and is licensed under the GNU GPL license.
 This license not only enables other developers to reuse the software, but also the modification of the software for their own uses under the condition that the software is published under the same license.
 As an open license which intends to promote the usage of free software, we think that this license is a good choice for a QGIS plugin.

-To get developers encouraged to work and extend a software, a clear and concise documentation of its purpose along with examples and a documented source code is very beneficial.
+To get developers encouraged to work on and extend a software, a clear and concise documentation of its purpose along with examples and a documented source code is very beneficial.
 In the case of the PointSampling Tool we can see that the software itself contains many comments in the given Python source code.
 It does not provide a HTML documentation, though, which might give it a better accessibility especially for novice programmers.
 However, we must acknowledge that the actual source code needed to execute the PointSampling Tool QGIS plugin is very limited and manageable, so one might argue that this is not hindering developers to get into extending the plugin.
 As with any QGIS Python plugin being developed, the process to set up a plugin and to create QGIS plugins in general is well-documented by the QGIS application framework itself, so that the developer is in no immediate need to provide the documentation itself.
-It is in the nature of QGIS plugins that also not compilation process of the source code or other steps to build the application are needed, so that we can conclude that the building process is well-documented and easily comprehensible for the average developer.
+It is in the nature of QGIS plugins that also no compilation of the source code or other steps to build the application are needed, so that we can conclude that the building process is well-documented and easily comprehensible for the average developer.

-However, what is not immediately obvious for a developer is the current state of implementation and application examples of the application.
+However, what is not immediately obvious for a developer is the current state of implementation and application examples of the plugin.
 For this publication, we created example data to test the functionality of the QGIS Plugin - something a developer who wants to extend the plugin also needs to do in order to learn about all the plugin's features.
 Here, a developer would expect either some documented tests on how the functionality of the plugin could be assessed or example data which could be provided in the project repository which helps to sharpen the intention of the plugin as provided by the author.

 Besides providing this insight for a developer, sample data can also be vital to explain the usefulness of a plugin for a new user or user group, so that we recommend the creation of a small tutorial page either on Github or another linked web resource.